In Depth Baby Product Reviews Led by a Pediatrician

 Credit: Matt Lighthart

 The Guava Roam is also a great runner, earning second place in our running tests.
-This capable runner has a unique wheel lock on the handlebar (most are on the front wheel), which means you can make the switch to running from strolling without the hassle of parking the stroller and being down in the front.
+This capable runner has a unique wheel lock on the handlebar (most are on the front wheel), which means you can make the switch to running from strolling without the hassle of parking the stroller and bending down in the front.
 This can be a game changer for warming up before running without breaking stride.
-It has an adjustable handlebar with a range of 34" - 45" and four possible positions, making it a potential option for shorter runners since the bar can be 4 inches shorter than the Thule Urban Glide 3.
+It has an adjustable handlebar with four possible positions and a height range of 34" - 45", making it a potential option for shorter runners since the bar can be 4 inches shorter than the Thule Urban Glide 3.
 Neither option has a handbrake, meaning you may need to look elsewhere if your running area is hilly.

 The Guava is the only jogger in the group where you can lock the front wheel to run from the handlebar instead of bending over to adjust at the front wheel.